Shirley-Anne Somerville: SQA and Education Scotland reform

+Cabinet Secretary for Social Justice (2023–present)

+Following Humza Yousaf's successful election in March 2023 to become the Scottish National Party's leader following Nicola Sturgeon's resignation, Somerville was appointed as Cabinet Secretary for Social Justice.

+She then retained this post in John Swinney's subsequent government formed in May 2024.

 Personal life

 Somerville lives in North Queensferry with her husband and two children.
 She is a trustee of Shelter Scotland, and is a member of the RSPB and the Scottish Wildlife Trust.